Chasing 300 FPS, for the Little Guy | Darren Choate

 Chasing 300 FPS

 The bow market is constantly changing, and lately bow manufacturers have designed bows specifically for women and bowhunters with shorter draw-lengths.
-With that in mind, it is inevitable—in my mind anyway—that speed will become a more prominent factor in bow purchases within these groups in the near future.
+With that in mind, it is inevitable — in my mind anyway — that speed will become a more prominent factor in bow purchases within these groups in the near future.
 If nothing else, it will at least be easier for individuals to know what the possibilities are.

 Technically speaking, here are three arguments for chasing speed.

 - Increased Energy Efficiency: If you can push an IBO-weighted arrow at 300 fps, then you will be able to shoot a heavier arrow at a faster speed as well, albeit under the magical 300 fps mark.
 Why does that matter?
-Kinetic energy, and more specifically, momentum, of a propelled arrow provide the inertia downrange to make an ethical harvest.
+Kinetic energy, and more specifically, momentum, of a propelled arrow provides the inertia downrange to make an ethical harvest.
 Bowhunters should strive to shoot an arrow that optimizes arrow speed and weight to maximize energy.

 - Flat Trajectory: Optimizing the path that the arrow travels from release to impact can greatly increase success.
 There are at least three scenarios when having a flatter trajectory is a boon.

-- Long-range: As a Western Coues deer hunter—where spot-and-stalk is the primary method used to hunt these tiny deer in open country—I know a 60-yard shot is a good one.
+- Long-range: As a Western Coues deer hunter—where spot-and-stalk is the primary method used to hunt these tiny deer in open country — I know a 60-yard shot is a good one.
 Furthermore, on numerous occasions, I’ve ranged a Coues buck at one yardage, but the animal then moved a few yards prior to me being able to take the shot.
-A faster arrow with a flatter trajectory will help to cut out some of guesswork associated with long shots, especially at unknown distances.
+A faster arrow with a flatter trajectory will help to cut out some of the guesswork associated with long shots, especially at unknown distances.

 - Short-range: although we might be talking about milli-seconds, one thing is true: sound travels faster than an arrow, even if, propelled at 300 fps or more.
 At a distance of 20 yards, arrow ducking may not be as much of a factor, but if you are shooting at deer-sized game at 50 yards and beyond, a faster arrow will make it more difficult for that buck of a lifetime to duck your arrow.